Tetsu – New Menu, New Surprises

 Yuzu ice cream on strawberry sherbet

 A new addition to the desserts menu is the yuzu ice cream on strawberry sherbet.
-The ice cream flavor is mostly sour, with a tinge of tangerine, grapefruit and pine.
+The ice cream flavour is mostly sour, with a tinge of tangerine, grapefruit and pine.
 Hmm… I prefer my desserts to be sweet though.

 Gindara Sukiyaki (codfish in steamboat)